prebid/prebid.github.io/adops/before-you-start.md

 # Ad Ops and Prebid
 {: .no_toc }

-Prior to implementing Prebid, whether that is Prebid.js, Prebid Server or Prebid Mobile, a publisher will need to set up their price granularity and line item configurations.
+The Prebid products are designed to integrate with the ad ops configuration on the selected ad server.
+By passing the bid targeting parameters through a query string, the ad server can match the bid passed in to the line item configurations.
+These configurations to include price granualrity and line items need to be set up prior to implementing Prebid, whether that is Prebid.js, Prebid Server or Prebid Mobile

 {% capture infoNote %}
 This page assumes you have read [Getting Started with Prebid.js]({{site.baseurl}}/overview/getting-started.html), though it applies to Prebid SDK and Server as well.